Apple Watch: Second generation (Series 1 and 2)

-The second generation Apple Watch has two models; the Apple Watch Series 1 and Apple Watch Series 2.
+The second-generation Apple Watch has two models: the Apple Watch Series 1 and Apple Watch Series 2.

 The Series 1 has a variant of the dual-core Apple S2 processor with GPS removed, known as the Apple S1P.
 It has a lower starting price than first generation.
 The Series 1 was sold only in Aluminium casings.

-The Series 2 has the dual-core Apple S2 processor, water resistance to 50 meters, a display twice as bright, at 1000 nits, and a GPS receiver.
-The Series 2 was sold in casings of anodized Aluminium, Stainless Steel and Ceramic.
+The Series 2 has the dual-core Apple S2 processor, water resistance to 50 meters, a display twice as bright, at 1,000 nits, and a GPS receiver.
+The Series 2 was sold in casings of anodized aluminum, stainless steel and ceramic.

 The Apple Watch Edition Series 2 is the first Apple Watch model to add the new White ceramic case color option.
 Both Yellow Gold and Rose Gold 18K gold case color options have been removed.

 The Apple Watch Nike+ Series 2 is the first Apple Watch model available as the Nike, Inc. collaborate special option.

-The Apple Watch Series 1 and Apple Watch Series 2 are the final Apple Watch models available with Yellow Gold and Rose Gold aluminum case color options.They have an advertised 18 hours of battery life.
+The Apple Watch Series 1 and Apple Watch Series 2 are the final Apple Watch models available with Yellow Gold and Rose Gold aluminum case color options.
+They have an advertised 18 hours of battery life.

 The software support for both Apple Watch Series 1 and Apple Watch Series 2 ended with watchOS 6.3.

 Third generation (Series 3)

 The Apple Watch Series 3 features a faster processor, the dual-core S3, Bluetooth 4.2 (compared to 4.0 on older models), a built-in altimeter for measuring flights of stairs climbed, increased RAM size, and is available in a variant with LTE cellular connectivity.
-Siri is able to speak through the onboard speaker on Apple Watch Series 3 due to the increased processing speed of the Watch.
+Siri can speak through the onboard speaker on Apple Watch Series 3 due to the increased processing speed of the Watch.

-Series 3 features LTE cellular connectivity for the first time in an Apple Watch, enabling users to make phone calls, iMessage and stream Apple Music and Podcasts directly on the watch, independent of an iPhone.
+Series 3 features LTE cellular connectivity for the first time in an Apple Watch, enabling users to make phone calls, iMessage, and stream Apple Music and Podcasts directly on the watch, independent of an iPhone.
 The LTE model contains an eSIM and shares the same mobile number as the user's iPhone.

 The Apple Watch Series 3 is the first Apple Watch model to add the new Gold aluminum case color option to match the color introduced with the iPhone 8 in 2017.
 Both Yellow Gold and Rose Gold aluminum case color options have been removed.
-It is now available in Space Gray, Silver and Gold aluminum case color options, available in Space Black and Silver stainless steel case color options.
+It is now available in Space Gray, Silver, and Gold aluminum case color options, available in Space Black and Silver stainless steel case color options.

 The Apple Watch Edition Series 3 is the first and only Apple Watch model to add the new Gray ceramic case color option.
 It is available in White and Gray ceramic case color.

-The software support for the Apple Watch Series 3 ended with watchOS 8.7.1.
+The software support for the Apple Watch Series 3 ended with watchOS 8.8.1.